cloudflare/next-on-pages/README.md

 ### Local development in watch mode

-If you want to work on your Next.js application while using next-on-pages, run the CLI in watch mode with:
+If you want to work on your Next.js application while using `@cloudflare/next-on-pages`, run the CLI in watch mode with:

 ```sh
 npx @cloudflare/next-on-pages --watch